 14. What’s important to you?

-Share your values and bigger vision and purpose with your audience.
+Share your values, bigger vision, and purpose with your audience.

-Why?
-It’s very likely that your ideal clients are interested in the same values as you are.
-For example if you are interested in eco-friendly fashion then it’s likely that your clients are too.
+It’s very likely that your ideal clients have the same values as you are.
+For example, if you are interested in eco-friendly fashion then it’s likely that your clients are too.

 Write about your favourite topics from different angles as this will increase the likelihood that you will reach the right people.
-For example think about including last minute gift ideas for eco-friendly mums for Mother’s Day, and insight into your supply chain and manufacturing partners, or recommend other eco-friendly small businesses that are related to what you do for example shoe companies or eco-friendly jewellers.
+For example, think about including last minute gift ideas for eco-friendly mums for Mother’s Day, and insights into your supply chain and manufacturing partners, or recommend other eco-friendly small businesses that are related to what you do.

-By writing about your key values in different ways you will get spotted easier, and your SEO for that key word will go up too.
+By writing about your key values in different ways you will get spotted easier, and your SEO for those keywords will improve.

-A great example of how important values can be for a creative business is furniture designer Sebastian Cox, whose blog posts are very related to his opinions around sustainability.
+A great example of how important values can be for a creative business is furniture designer Sebastian Cox, whose website shows his opinions around sustainability.

 15. Share useful tips and recommendations

-• If you design and sell contemporary engagement and wedding rings then you might like to recommend other small independent creative businesses for contemporary brides, such as letterpress designers, make up artist, local photographers, wedding dress designers, and florists.
+• If you design and sell contemporary engagement and wedding rings then you might like to recommend other small independent creative businesses for brides, such as letterpress designers, make up artists, local photographers, wedding dress designers, and florists.

-• Does your silver jewellery need a bit of after care to avoid getting black?
-Then send a follow up email after their purchase on how to look after their purchase.
+• Does your silver jewellery need a bit of after care to avoid it getting black?
+Then send a follow up email after their purchase with details on how to look after their jewellery.

 • Do you own a small independent shop or gallery?
-Then share top tips on your blogs on where to find nice local restaurants or boutique hotels.
+Then share top tips on your blog posts on where to find nice local restaurants or boutique hotels.
 They might even return the favour!

-The Design Trust blogs and emails are full of recommendations!
-You can check out our 43 favourite online places to sell your crafts & design here.
+The Design Trust‘s blogs and emails are full of recommendations!
+You can check out our favourite online places to sell your craft & design here.

-16. Give styling tips on how to wear your work
+16. Give styling tips on how to wear or place your work

-People find it often difficult to imagine how your jewellery would look on them, or if your prints would look good on their wall.
+People often find it difficult to imagine how your jewellery would look on them, or whether your prints would look good on their wall.
 So … show them!

-Especially Pinterest is full of styling tips and advice on how to wear statement jewellery or a scarf, how to hang pictures on a wall, or create beautiful ceramic collection displays.
-Also think here about broader challenges that are indirectly related to what you do e.g. about how to dress a Christmas tree or table, or how to wrap a present beautifully.
+Pinterest is full of styling tips and advice on how to wear statement jewellery or a scarf, on how to hang pictures on a wall, or create beautiful ceramic collection displays.
+Think here too about broader challenges that are indirectly related to what you do. eg/ about how to dress a Christmas tree or table, or how to wrap a present beautifully.

-American jeweller Megan Auman has various styling boards on her very popular Pinterest site.
-Very cleverly showing her pieces off and how they can be worn in different situations.
+American jeweller Megan Auman has various styling boards on her very popular Pinterest account which very cleverly show her jewellery pieces off and then how they can be worn in different situations.

-This is another great image-based solution if you don’t like writing!
-A great opportunity to add some different images on to your Instagram or Pinterest account.
+This is another great image-based solution if you don’t like writing and a great opportunity to add some different and helpful images to your social media accounts

 17. Make the most of events

-One of the most common mistakes I see is that creatives only send out one email to promote an event.
+One of the most common mistakes I see is that creative business owners only send out one (or not even one!) email to promote an event they are showing at.

-Creative selling events are one of the best opportunities to sell your gorgeous creative products, but also a great opportunity to promote yourself and your brand – even to people who might never be able to visit!
+Creative selling events are one of the best opportunities for selling creative products, but also a great opportunity to promote yourself and your brand – even to people who might never be able to visit!

-While preparing for a craft fair or tradeshow it’s crucial that you share not just one email or a few social media posts at the last moment.
-Events are one of the best opportunities to stay in touch with your audience in a friendly, non salesy way.
+When preparing for a craft fair or tradeshow, it’s crucial that you don’t just share one email or a few social media posts at the last moment.
+Events are one of the best opportunities for staying in touch with your audience in a friendly, non salesy way.
 Not just for the people who might be able to attend, but also to raise your profile and credibility to all your contacts.

-• announcing that you are doing a particular show (6 weeks before)
+• announce that you are doing a particular show (6 weeks before)

-• to talking about your new collection that you will be launching at the show (4 weeks before)
+• talk about your new collection that you will be launching at the show (4 weeks before)

-• to why you created this collection and its name (3 weeks before)
+• share why you created this collection and its name (3 weeks before)

-• to asking if anybody needs a VIP or special discount ticket (2 weeks before)
+• ask if anybody needs a VIP or special discount ticket (2 weeks before)

-• to getting ready for the show with packing up and boxes sticking out of your van (2 days before)
+• show getting ready for the show with packing up and boxes sticking out of your van (2 days before)

-• to the chaos of setting up your stand (1 day before)
+• share the chaos / process of setting up your stand (1 day before)

-• and the final result: the launch of your new collection and your stand display. (on launch day)
+• reveal the final result: the launch of your new collection and your stand display (on launch day)

-Also don’t forget to email or share on social media after the show with a follow-up of what your bestseller were, and enable them to download a price list or wholesale catalogue.
+Don’t forget to email or share on social media after the show with a follow-up of what your bestsellers were, and make it possible for your followers to download a price list or wholesale catalogue.
 Just in case they missed you.
 This isn’t spam, this is being friendly and useful to busy people.

-The reality is that if you only send one email that it’s very likely that your clients will miss it.
-Because the reality is that the vast majority of your clients won’t open their email.
-By telling a story it’s more likely that they will open your email, but also by telling a story they will become much more engaged and involved in your business journey.
+The reality is that if you only send one email, it’s very likely that your clients will miss it.
+By telling a story, it’s more likely that your subscribers will open your email, and they will become much more engaged and involved in your business journey.

 18. Make it more personal for trade buyers